Today we're going to be covering Chris Benoit, aka the Rabbit Wolverine.

 His parents supported his decision wholeheartedly.

-His father Mike buying him his first set of weights, so young Chris could learn discipline and begin weight training.
+His father Mike buying him his first set of weights so young Chris could learn discipline and begin weight training.

 It's around this time that Chris discovered his idols within the wrestling community.

-Even adopting some of his fighting mannerisms and signature moves.
+Eventually, his dreams became true, and he actually ended up training with Tom, even adopting some of his fighting mannerisms and signature moves.

-A notable one being the diving headbuts.
+A notable one being the diving headbutt.

-So Chris's teenage years were filled with hard work, discipline and training.
+So, Chris's teenage years were filled with hard work, discipline, and training.

 He began work with the heart.